SQL jobs

 Job actions

-When executing jobs, as well as logging the output of each job, BeyondCron now also records how each job was started, and also if killed, who killed it.
+When executing jobs, as well as logging the output of each job, BeyondCron records how each job was started, and also if killed, who killed it.

 Control built in